Abdullah12541/Data-Science-Portfolio/Computer-Vision/YOLOv10-Object-Detection/Dataset/README.md

 - Potato

 ## Dataset Split
-- Training Images: 1852
+- Train Images: 1852
 - Validation Images: 266
 - Test Images: 134

 ## Total Classes
 4

-## Purpose
+## Dataset Size
-This dataset was used to train and evaluate the YOLOv10 object detection model for detecting fruits and vegetables in images.
+Approximately 2252 images after preprocessing and augmentation.

-## License
+## Note
-CC BY 4.0
+The complete dataset is not included in this repository due to the large number of image and label files.
+Dataset information and configuration are provided through the data.yaml file.